Alessandro1103/obsidian/Vault1/Zettelkasten/FeaturesCV2.md

 ---
 # FeaturesCV2

-## Why do we need feature descriptors
+## Feature descriptors

-This slide discusses the challenge of describing an image patch.
 A good feature descriptor should ensure that patches with similar content yield similar descriptors, regardless of minor variations in the image.
 Consistency in descriptors allows for accurate matching across different images.

 ### Image patch
 just use the pixel values of the patch